wadlo/open-combat-engine/README.md

 # Installation
 To install Godot, go to https://godotengine.org/download.
 Make sure to download the `.net` version.

 To run the examples locally, download this repo as a `.zip` and open up `src/project.godot`.
+You'll have to click the "build" button in the top-right of the editor before it'll allow you to run the game.

 # Beta
 This project is still in its early stages.
 There may be lack of documentation or features that you want added.
 If this is the case.
 Please file a request in "Issues" or reach out on Discord: https://discord.gg/h3d8bTbcE2.
 Or if you want to contribute to the project, please create or pick up an issue and request that it be assigned to you.